core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 That is, with respect to the SCHC Compression/Decompression processing, the following holds.

-* An Inner SCHC Compression is intended to a recipient OSCORE endpoint, which will: first, decrypt an incoming message with the OSCORE Security Context shared with the other OSCORE endpoint; and then, perform the corresponding Inner SCHC Decompression, by relying on the SCHC Rules shared with the other OSCORE endpoint.
+* An Inner SCHC Compression is intended for a recipient OSCORE endpoint, which will: first, decrypt an incoming message with the OSCORE Security Context shared with the other OSCORE endpoint; and then, perform the corresponding Inner SCHC Decompression, by relying on the SCHC Rules shared with the other OSCORE endpoint.

-* An Outer SCHC Compression is intended to the (next hop towards the) recipient application endpoint, which will: first, perform a corresponding Outer SCHC Decompression on an incoming message, by relying on the SCHC Rules shared with the (previous hop towards the) recipient application endpoint; then, perform a new Outer SCHC Compression on the result, by relying on the SCHC Rules shared with the (next hop towards the) recipient application endpoint; and, finally, send the result to the (next-hop towards the) recipient application endpoint.
+* An Outer SCHC Compression is intended for the (next hop towards the) recipient application endpoint, which will: first, perform a corresponding Outer SCHC Decompression on an incoming message, by relying on the SCHC Rules shared with the (previous hop towards the) recipient application endpoint; then, perform a new Outer SCHC Compression on the result, by relying on the SCHC Rules shared with the (next hop towards the) recipient application endpoint; and, finally, send the result to the (next-hop towards the) recipient application endpoint.

 Note that the generalization above does not alter the core approach, design choices, and features of the SCHC Compression/Decompression applied to CoAP headers.